Nimrod (comics): Fictional character biography

-Reverend William Stryker later found a damaged Nimrod as it enters the Marvel timeline from an alternate one.
+William Stryker later finds Nimrod's damaged remains after entering the Marvel timeline from an alternate one.
 Immobilized, Stryker secretly uses Nimrod's memories of future events to give him the appearance of precognition to his followers and to help plan an attack on the X-Men and other mutants, but Nimrod alters its memories to facilitate its own escape, and Stryker is defeated.
 During the New X-Men story arc "Nimrod", it searches for Forge, whom it believes is its creator.
 Nimrod believes Forge can repair its damaged body, but Forge instead transfers Nimrod's programming into a new chassis which Forge can control.
 Believing Forge to be in danger, the New X-Men travel to his workshop to help him.
 This eventually leads to Nimrod gaining control over his body and attacking Forge and the New X-Men.
 Nimrod is defeated when Surge overloads Nimrod's temporal unit, blasting Nimrod out of the timestream.
 Nimrod survives and travels back in time to March 1985, where the events involving Jaime Rodriguez and Kulan Gath's amulet play out exactly as they had originally with its memory corrupted, resulting in its existence in the 'true' timeline — with Rachel's history erased — becoming a temporal paradox.

-The series X-Force reveals that the Purifiers held on to most of Nimrod's original body and fuse it with Bastion's head to reform Bastion.
+The series X-Force reveals that the Purifiers held on to most of Nimrod's original body and fused it with Bastion's head to reform Bastion.
 He then, using the Technarch transmode virus, revives numerous villains that have destroyed many mutants.

-During the events of Second Coming, he personally confronts Hope Summers, Rogue and Nightcrawler, leading to the death of the latter.
+During the events of "Second Coming", Bastion personally confronts Hope Summers, Rogue and Nightcrawler, leading to the death of the latter.
 Bastion appears to be reverting more and more to fully being Nimrod.
 Some time later, Bastion unleashes an endless horde of Nimrods from an unknown future to destroy the X-Men.
-However, X-Force, Cypher and Cable go to that future and destroy the Master Mold controlling them.
-At the end of the crossover, the original Nimrod (Bastion) takes his original form but is destroyed by Hope.
-The chest and head of Nimrod are later shown to be exhibited in X-Force Headquarters.
+However, X-Force, Cypher and Cable go to that future and destroy the controlling Master Mold behind them.
+Ultimately, the original Nimrod (Bastion) takes his original form, but is destroyed by Hope.
+Nimrod's chest and head are later shown to be exhibited in X-Force Headquarters.
 Deathlok identifies it as version 32.1 and the possibility for its future to come to be is 1.34%.

-During a brief glimpse three months into the future seen in Uncanny Avengers, Havok, Scarlet Witch and Sunfire are shown fleeing from a new model of Sentinel.
-Havok refers to the machines as Nimrod units, and mentions that they were built by Tony Stark.